zpl-c/zpl/README.md

 As you can see, each module is contained within its own source file.
 There's also a Python script called `build.py` which generates a new zpl.h file, combining all these modules together.

 Here we need `_file.c`, which contains necessary file i/o operations.
-Write a code to open `test.json5` file (you can use zpl_file_read_contents) and try to print its content (either use libc's printf or methods from `_print.c`) Check test folder for code examples.
+Write a code to read `test.json5` file (you can use zpl_file_read_contents) and try to print its content (either use libc's printf or methods from `_print.c`) Check test folder for code examples.

 Done?
 Great!
 Now we need to parse this file, but how?
 Well guess what, `_json.c` is exactly what you're looking for!
 Now you might wonder, you can parse JSON5 files...